facebookBest Cashback Credit Card Singapore (2023): Here Are The Credit Cards You MUST Own!

 The UOB EVOL card is the winner with its high 8% cashback rate.

-But upon close examination, you will not be able to hit an effective cashback rate of 8% as you are limited by the monthly cashback caps for online and contactless spend categories, which add up to $40 per month ($20 per category).
+However, upon close examination, you cannot hit an effective cashback rate of 8% as you are limited by the monthly cashback caps for online and contactless spend categories, which add up to $40 per month ($20 per category).
 This means you only get cashback for $500 spent each month.

 Let’s say you look at your monthly statement and realise you spend only about $600 per month.
 Your effective cashback rate is still 6.67% ($40/$600), which is pretty decent but not 8% as advertised.